windyboy/go-caatsm/docs/nats.md

 1. **Dependency Inversion**: High-level modules (Consumer, Publisher) depend on abstractions (interfaces), not concrete implementations
 2. **Separation of Concerns**: Each component has a single responsibility:
     - `MessageFetcher`: Handles message retrieval
     - `MessageProcessor`: Handles message processing logic
-   - `ErrorHandler`: Handles error classification and recovery
     - `DLQHandler`: Handles dead letter queue routing
 3. **Testability**: All components can be mocked and tested independently
 4. **Extensibility**: New implementations can be added without modifying existing code